 Without a doubt, the owner Madam Khanh deserves her title as the Bahn Mi Queen.
-These were the best Vietnamese sandwiches I’ve ever had.
+These bahn mi (short baguette with savoury ingredients) from Madam Khanh the Bahn Mi Queen were the best Vietnamese sandwiches I’ve ever had.

-My favourite was the Mixed Bahn Mi (20,000₫, ~S$1.17), which came stuffed with vegetables, pork, ham, eggs, pate, and egg sauce on a crisp yet chewy baguette.
+My favourite was the Mixed Bahn Mi (20,000₫), which came stuffed with vegetables, pork, ham, eggs, pate, and egg sauce on a crisp yet chewy baguette.

-Getting From Hue to Hoi An: It’s a 2h 40min drive to Hoi An.
+Getting from Hue to Hoi An: It’s a 2hr 40min drive to Hoi An.
 As Hoi An is best explored on foot or via unique local tours, we took an inter-city transfer (~S$72.59 for three pax).
-Leave Hue by 6AM if you intend to take the Coconut Forest Tour (9AM – 12:30PM) and the Bike and Bite Tour (3PM – 8PM) on the same day.
-Otherwise, leave by 2PM to catch the afternoon Coconut Forest Tour (2PM – 5:30PM).
+Leave Hue by 6AM if you intend to take the Coconut Forest Tour (9AM – 12PM) and the Bike and Bite Tour (3:30PM – 8PM) on the same day.
+Otherwise, leave by 2PM to catch the afternoon Coconut Forest Tour (2PM – 5PM).

 Getting from Hoi An to Da Nang (Airport): Take a 45-min airport transfer (~S$15.69 for three pax) to Da Nang International Airport.

 Getting Around Central Vietnam